aidenjanzen/nginx-2420/README.md

     Last install nginx, this is what will be running your webpage.\
         `sudo pacman -S nginx`

-2. Create a webpage directory\
+2. Create a web page directory.\
     Use `cd` to go into your home directory\
     Run the command `sudo mkdir -p /web/html/nginx-2420`\
-    This will create the folder `nginx-2420` in your root directory\
+    This will create the folder `nginx-2420` in your root directory.\
     `-p` creates the parent folders\
-    and\
-    `cd /web/html/nginx-2420`
+    Use `cd /web/html/nginx-2420` to enter the folder for your html.
-    This is where your website html will go.

-3. Adding html
+3. Add HTML.\
-    Usee sftp or `sudo touch index.html` to create your own html template. use `sudo vim index.html` to access the file
+    Use sftp or `sudo touch index.html` to create your own html template.\
+    Use `sudo vim index.html` to access the file\
-    An example is shown below:
+    An example html page is shown below:
 ```html
 <!DOCTYPE html>
     <html lang="en">